For a long time people didn't enjoy the benefits of fiber (or 'fibre' as

 For a while it wasn't very clear why a low intake of fiber increases the risk for colon cancer, but a recent study done at the Department of Surgery of the University of Texas Medical Branch, shows that the reason may be at the molecular level.

 The researchers showed that a substance created by the fermentation of dietary fiber in the intestines, called sodium butyrate, may act as a colon cancer tumour suppressor.

 And the benefits of fiber don't only affect the colon.
 Some evidence suggests that it may help reduce the risk of breast cancer as well.

-Although some studies seem to be contradictory, there is evidence that dietary fiber may play a role in decreasing the circulationg estrogens that can raise breast cancer.
+Although some studies seem to be contradictory, there is evidence that dietary fiber may play a role in decreasing the circulating estrogens that can raise breast cancer.

-One study presented at the American Association for Cancer Prevention Research looked at the blood hormones of 252 Latina women in relation to their intakes of fiber.
+One study presented at the American Association for Cancer Prevention Research looked at the blood hormones of 252 Latino women in relation to their intakes of fiber.

 The researchers found an inverse relationship between dietary fiber and the two female hormones estradiol and estrone.
 As the fiber intakes increased, the hormone levels sharply decreased.

 Flaxseed is a wonderful source of soluble fiber and is one of nature's richest sources of Omega 3 (ALA), which is an essential fatty acid required in our body.

 Lizi's Organic Granola is very rich in fiber, has a low GL, which means that it doesn't raise blood sugar as other cereals do, and tastes delicious.